Quantum Dynamics of Vibrationally-Assisted Electron Transfer beyond Condon approximation in the Ligand-Receptor Complex: Non-Markovian Stochastic Schr odinger Equation Approach

 \subsection{Non-Markovian quantum state diffusion (NMQSD) formalism}

-To simulate the quantum dissipative dynamics of our system (TLS + Spike mode) under the influence of the bath, we employ the NMQSD approach developed by Diósi, Gisin, and Strunz\cite{diosi1997non,Strunz1999}.
-In this formalism, the reduced density operator of the system $\rho(t)$ (obtained after tracing out the bath) is represented as an ensemble average of pure-state trajectories $|\psi_z(t)\rangle$ that obey a stochastic Schr\"odinger equation.
-The subscript $z$ indicates the dependence of each trajectory on a sample of the stochastic process (noise) $z(t)$ that encapsulates the effect of the bath.
-The NMQSD equation can be written (in one convenient form) as:
+To simulate the quantum dissipative dynamics of the generic ligand--receptor model, we employ the Non-Markovian Quantum State Diffusion (NMQSD) approach developed by Di\'osi, Gisin, and Strunz~\cite{diosi1997non,Strunz1999}.
+The system consists of a receptor donor--acceptor two-level subsystem coupled to an effective ligand vibrational coordinate, while all remaining environmental degrees of freedom are traced out.
+In this formalism, the reduced density operator \(\rho(t)\) is represented as an ensemble average over pure-state stochastic trajectories \(|\psi_z(t)\rangle\).
+Each trajectory evolves according to a stochastic Schr\"odinger equation driven by a complex Gaussian noise process \(z(t)\), whose correlation function is determined by the chosen bath spectral density.
+The NMQSD equation can be written, in one convenient form, as:

 where $L$ is the system coupling operator defined in Eq.~(\ref{eq-3}) and $C(t-s)$ is the bath correlation function (the environmental memory kernel).
 The noise $z(t)$ is a complex Gaussian process with zero mean, whose two-time correlation is precisely the bath correlation function: